Jaume Mut

-Jaume Mut Roselló (born 27 February 1964) is a Spanish retired footballer who played as a forward, and is a current manager.
+Jaume Mut Roselló (born 27 February 1964) is a Spanish retired footballer who played as a forward, and is the current manager of UE Porreres.

 Playing career

 Born in Porto Cristo, Mallorca, Balearic Islands, Mut played for Manacor, Badia Cala Millor and Cala d'Or as a senior.
 With Badia, he achieved promotion to Segunda División B in 1987.

 Managerial career

 After retiring, Mut became a manager of his first club Manacor in 1998.
 On 10 May 2001, he was named general sporting manager, while also remaining with his managerial duties.

 In July 2003, Mut left Manacor to take over fellow Tercera División side Santanyí.
 In 2005, after missing out promotion twice in the play-offs, he was named in charge of Ferriolense in the same category.

 On 26 May 2009, Mut returned to Manacor, with the club now in the Primera Regional Preferente.
 In July 2011, despite achieving two consecutive promotions, he became an assistant of Xavi Ferriol in July 2011; roughly one year later, after the club's relegation, he returned to the manager role.

 On 27 May 2013, Mut was appointed manager of Atlético Baleares' Juvenil squad.
 He left the club on 6 May of the following year, and took over Cardassar on 13 June.

 On 26 October 2015, Mut was named Campos manager, replacing Sergio Tíscar.
 On 9 June 2016, he was named at the helm of Felanitx, and led the club to their best-ever positions in the fourth tier during the 2017–18 and 2019–20 seasons after finishing fourth; in both occasions, his side missed out promotion in the play-offs.

 On 21 July 2020, Mut returned to Manacor for a third spell.
 On 5 April 2022, he left the club to become Julio Velázquez's assistant at La Liga side Alavés.

 Mut followed Velázquez to Dutch side Fortuna Sittard, also as his assistant, before returning to managerial duties with Manacor on 3 September 2023.
 On 13 March 2024, he became Atlético Baleares' third manager of the season, with the club in Primera Federación.

 On 11 February 2025, following a winless start to the new year, Mut was sacked with Atlético Baleares sitting in 7th place in the league.